 Simply import a video clip into iMovie and cut, trim or apply visual effects to a video before reducing its size.
 Click on the Share option in the File menu and then pick the Email feature.
 Makes sure to select the Small setting in order to ensure that the file is compressed to a proper size and then just add the recipient’s email and the message you want to send to them.

 You can also use the standard Export process to change the resolution of a video and match its size to the demands of the emailing platform you’re using.

-A video editing software product like Wondershare’s Filmora9 enables you to manipulate the footage you record with your Smartphone or digital camera in any way you want.
-After you import a video clip into Filmora9 and place it on the timeline, you can cut all the parts of the video you don’t want to include in its final version.
+A video editing software product like Wondershare’s Filmora enables you to manipulate the footage you record with your Smartphone or digital camera in any way you want.
+After you import a video clip into Filmora and place it on the timeline, you can cut all the parts of the video you don’t want to include in its final version.
 By doing so, you will also reduce the size of the video clip and make it easier to send via email.

 3. Using Android Devices to Reduce the Size of a Video File